How Many Packages Are Shipped Daily in the United States?

 To show how much Amazon Logistics has grown in the last few years, the company delivered 1.9 billion packages in the United States in 2019—which is a 155% year-on-year growth when compared to its parcel delivery volume in 2018.
 This netted Amazon with over 53.7 billion U.S. dollars in revenue worldwide.

 It’s exciting to imagine what the future holds for packaging.
 Will Amazon’s drone deliveries be the norm rather than the exception?
-Will forwarders find even more ways to make shipping faster and more streamlined?
+Will forwarders find even more ways to make the shipping faster and more streamlined?
 Only time will tell.